bigskysoftware/_hyperscript/www/posts/2021-04-06-aysnc-transparency-in-practice.md

   });
 ```

-This uses the callback API of Promises.
+This uses the `then` callback API of Promises.

 All in all, a great little example of how to do asynchronous programming in javascript.